-In an interview, Fowles claims that all novelists are liars because fiction is the business of telling untrue things about people who do not even exist (Fowles in Ciugureanu & Vlad, 1998: 73).
-'Lies' (stories born sometimes from the desire to embellish a monotonous thus boring reality) give birth to a new world, different from the existing one in the same way Bagdhad (before the war that brought a sad fame upon it) meant the city of 'one thousand and one nights' or, as Barth puts it in Chimera (1972), some fictions were so much more valuable than fact that in rare instances their beauty made them real.
+In an interview, Fowles claims that "all novelists are liars because fiction is the business of telling falsehoods about people who do not even exist" (Fowles in Ciugureanu and Vlad, 1998: 73).
+Through lies, stories born sometimes from the desire to embellish a monotonous, thus boring, reality, another world is born, different from the existing one, the same as Bagdhad (before the war that brought a sad fame upon it), meant the city of the "one thousand and one nights", or, as Barth puts it in Chimera (1972), some fictions were so much more valuable than fact that in rare instances their beauty made them real.

-Bringing to focus the gap between art and life that conventional realism tries to conceal, metafictional discourse appears in the work of English novelists in the form of asides (from prefaces and mottos to direct, authorially intrusive passages) in novels primarily focused on traditional means of conveying the message, portraying character and describing action; such passages are considered manipulative as they use the conventions of realism and, in the same time, acknowledge their artificiality even as they employ them; they disarm criticism by anticipating it; they flatter the reader considering him their intellectual equal, a reader sophisticated enough to be familiar with the conventional fictional representation, the intricacies of weaving a text, and aware of the fact that the work of fiction is a verbal construction rather than a 'slice of life'.
-Professor David Lodge said that "metafictional writers have a sneaky habit of incorporating potential criticism into their text and thus 'fictionalize' it" (Lodge, 1992: 208).
-The borders become even more fluid and obscured due to the juxtaposition of a number of possible worlds: the real, the fictitious, the fictionalised fictitious and metafiction itself; these categories seem to fall on Baudrillard's four phases of the image.
+Bringing to focus the gap between art and life that conventional realism tries to conceal, metafictional discourse appears in the work of English novelists in the form of asides (from prefaces and mottoes to direct, authorially intrusive, passages) in novels primarily concentrated on traditional means of conveying the message, portraying character and describing action; such passages are considered manipulative as they use the conventions of realism and, in the same time, acknowledge their artificiality even as they employ them; they disarm criticism by anticipating it; they flatter the reader considering them their intellectual equal, a reader sophisticated enough to be familiar with the conventional fictional representation, the intricacies of weaving a text, and aware that the work of fiction is a verbal construction rather than a "slice of life".
+As to metafictional writers, Lodge said that they have "a sneaky habit of incorporating potential criticism into their text and thus 'fictionalize' it" (Lodge, 1992: 208).

-From the logical point of view, fictional discourse is defined in terms of zero denotation [2]: the linguistic constituents that, in factual discourse, have a denotative function (proper names, deictics, demonstratives...) lack any denotation proper.
+From the logical point of view, fictional discourse is defined in terms of zero denotation [2]: the linguistic constituents that, in factual discourse, have a denotative function (proper names, deictics, demonstratives etc.) lack any denotation proper.
 The fictional statement has a meaning without having a referent.
-If we are to think how much, for example, we care if Ulysses existed or not, we realize that, beyond the issue of the presence or absence of the denotation of fiction in real world, a special attention deserves the cognitive richness that fiction offers.
+If we are to think how much, for example, we care if Ulysses existed or not, we would realize that, beyond the issue of the presence or absence of the denotation of fiction in the real world, a special attention deserves the cognitive richness that fiction offers.
 A statement that lacks denotation because it is read literally can become true (can denote) if read metaphorically.
 Don Quixote never existed but his name applies metaphorically to a certain category of people.
 Therefore, the intrinsically literary characteristics as well as the expressive qualities of writing are part of the referential structure of both the symbolic system and the denotative one: if a piece of writing does not denote because it is fictional, it does not necessarily lose its referential dimension.

-With metafiction, what is non-denoted, but real-ised, is fiction itself: The process of reaching that slippery referent is made difficult by the elitist and self-parodic game of mirrors presupposed by the metafictional text, a particular manifestation of intertext, allusive of other, similar texts, and illustrative of literary text-forwarding.
-"Considering itself and its artificiality, the metatext may also be looked upon as intratext, whose depth is not simply structural [...] but message-ridden also..."
-(Praisler, 2005: 71).

-This way, the discussion about the construction of the text becomes the content proper.
-On the other hand, the same as we move in everyday life from a kind of world to another, fiction allows us free access to different and successive worlds, parallel to the ones the human being is aware of historically and socially; consequently, the structure of fiction should be understood as resembling to the one of a ladder on which, more or less real and more or less fictional worlds define human reality by interaction and inter-reflection: "Strangely enough, [...] when using the term 'world' one is using a space term [...]
+With metafiction, what is non-denoted, but real-ised, is fiction itself.
+This way, the discussion about the construction of the text becomes the content itself.
+On the other hand, the same as we move in everyday life from a kind of world to another, fiction allows us free access to different and successive worlds, parallel to the ones the human being is aware of historically and socially; consequently, the structure of fiction should be understood as resembling to the one of a ladder on which, more or less real and more or less fictional worlds define human reality by inter-action and inter-reflection: "Strangely enough, [...] when using the term 'world' one is using a space term [...]
 But narrative fiction calls our attention to time and a sequence in time [...]
-Literature is generally to be classed as a time-art (in distinction from painting and sculpture, space-arts)" (Wellek & Warren, 1993: 147).
+Literature is generally to be classed as a time-art (in distinction from painting and sculpture, space-arts)" (Wellek and Warren, 1993: 147).